 The need for an online privacy solution that is simple yet effective all at once is, therefore, naturally increasing for every concerned Mac user on the web.

-If you’re not sure which VPN you should use to attain the online freedom and privacy you deserve, see my article on 5 Best VPN services for Mac in 2019.
-We highly recommend using ExpressVPN for Mac as it offers a 30-day refund policy making it one of the best free VPNs for Mac.
+If you’re not sure which VPN you should use to attain the online freedom and privacy you deserve, see my article on 5 Best VPN services for Mac in 2021.
+We highly recommend using ExpressVPN for Mac as it offers a 30-day refund policy making it the best free VPN for Mac.

 In the present article, I will only focus on installation instructions for VPNs on Mac, so you can set one up in your system in less than 5 minutes.

 You can use one of three methods to install a Mac VPN on your system.